Kristina01111000/Drws_site/README.md

 - widget editor plugin slows it down a bit, will delete when confirmation on all widgets next week
 - caching needed for faster load next time -> problem for later

-to do:
-- resize images manually, change img file types to avif, make less clunky
-- redirect turned off, login not working right when it is on
-- add pictures from google drive
-- check promo page buttons, outline not meshing with button

 next call:

 - redirect really slowing it down, should seriously consider having the promo page the homepage, with a new text widget on the right that says login here, and have a redirect after they login